ricsanfre/pi-cluster/docs/_docs/service-mesh.md

   - Configuring Ingress Controller to support Linkerd.
   - Meshing Ingress Controller pods so that they have the Linkerd proxy installed.

 Linkerd can be used with any ingress controller.
 In order for Linkerd to properly apply features such as route-based metrics and traffic splitting, Linkerd needs the IP/port of the Kubernetes Service as the traffic destination.
-However, by default, many ingresses, like Traefik, do their own load balance and endpoint selection when forwarding HTTP traffic pass the IP/port of the destination Pod, rather than the Service as a whole.
+However, by default, many ingresses, like Traefik or NGINX, do their own load balance and endpoint selection when forwarding HTTP traffic pass the IP/port of the destination Pod, rather than the Service as a whole.

-In order to enable linkerd implementation of load balancing at HTTP request level, Traefik load balancing mechanism must be skipped.
+In order to enable linkerd implementation of load balancing at HTTP request level, Ingress Contoroller load balancing mechanism must be skipped.

-More details in linkerd documentation ["Ingress Traffic"](https://linkerd.io/2.12/tasks/using-ingress/).
+More details in linkerd documentation ["Ingress Traffic"](https://linkerd.io/2.13/tasks/using-ingress/).

 ### Meshing Traefik